 Samuel Walker of Java Jam, a fatherhood initiative dedicated to amplifying the lived experiences of men experiencing the birthing and lactation journey alongside their partners.

 In December 2021, HRSA approved new and updated Women’s Preventive Services Guidelines, which will go into effect in 2023.
-The recent changes include a new guideline on obesity prevention for midlife ...
+The recent changes include a new guideline on obesity prevention for midlife women and updates to five existing ...

 Food insecurity is a pervasive barrier to the health and well-being of many differing vulnerable populations in the United States, including minority populations and rural communities.